 The jitter generation specification limits the amount of jitter that can be generated by the device with no jitter and wander applied at the input.
-For SONET devices, the jitter generated must be less than 0.01 UI rms and must be less than 0.1 UI p-p.
+For OC-48 devices, the band-pass filter has a 12 kHz high-pass cutoff frequency with a roll-off of 20 dB/decade, and a low-pass cutoff frequency of at least 20 MHz.
+The jitter generated must be less than 0.01 UI rms, and must be less than 0.1 UI p-p.